The Life and Death of Colonel Blimp: Plot

-In November 1939, Theo relates to a British Immigration official how he was estranged from his children when they became Nazis.
-Before the war, he refused to move to England when Edith wanted to; by the time he was ready, she had died.
-Candy vouches for Theo.

-Candy reveals to Theo that he loved Edith and only realised it after it was too late.
-He admits that he never got over it.
-Theo meets Candy's MTC driver, Angela "Johnny" Cannon (Kerr again), personally chosen by the Englishman; Theo is struck by her resemblance to Barbara and Edith.

-Candy, restored to the active list as a major-general, is to give a BBC radio talk regarding the retreat from Dunkirk.
-Candy plans to say he would rather lose the war than win it using the methods employed by the Nazis: his talk is cancelled.
-Theo urges his friend to accept the need to fight and win by whatever means are necessary, because the consequences of losing are so dire.
+In November 1939, Theo relates to a British immigration official how he was estranged from his children when they became Nazis.
+Before World War II, he refused to move to England when Edith wanted; by the time he was ready, she had died.
+Clive vouches for Theo, and reveals to him that he loved Edith and only realised it after it was too late.
+Theo meets Angela "Johnny" Cannon, who is Clive's MTC driver; Theo is struck by her resemblance to Barbara and Edith.
+Clive, restored to the active list as a major-general, is to give a BBC radio talk regarding the retreat from Dunkirk.
+Clive plans to say he would rather lose the war than win it using the methods employed by the Nazis, but his talk is cancelled.
+Theo urges Clive to accept the need to fight and win by whatever means are necessary because the consequences of losing are so dire.

-Candy is again retired, but, at Theo's and Angela's urging, turns his energy to the Home Guard - his efforts in building up that organisation win him national press attention.
-His house is bombed in the Blitz and replaced by an emergency water supply cistern.
-He moves to his club, where he relaxes in a Turkish bath before a training exercise he has arranged.

-The brash young lieutenant who captures Candy is Angela's boyfriend, who used her to learn about Candy's plans and location.
-She tries to warn Candy, but is too late.

-Theo and Angela find Candy sitting across the street from where his house stood.
-He recalls that after being given a severe dressing down by his superior for causing the diplomatic incident, he declined the man's invitation to dinner, and often regretted doing so.
+Clive again is retired, but, at Theo's and Angela's urging, turns his energy to the Home Guard, and his efforts in building this organisation win him national press attention.
+His house is bombed in the Blitz, killing Murdoch, and it is replaced by an emergency water supply cistern.
+Clive moves to his club, where he relaxes in a Turkish bath before a training exercise he has arranged.
+Wilson is revealed as Angela's boyfriend, who used her to learn about Clive's plans and location.
+She tries to warn Clive, but it is too late.
+Theo and Angela find Clive sitting across the street from where his house stood.
+He recalls that after being dressed down by his superior for causing the diplomatic incident, he declined the man's invitation to dinner, and often regretted doing so.
 He tells Angela to invite her boyfriend to dine with him.
 Years before, Clive promised Barbara that he would "never change" until his house was flooded and "this is a lake".
 Seeing the cistern, he realises that "here is the lake and I still haven't changed".
-Candy salutes the new guard as it passes by.
+Clive salutes the new guard as it passes by him.